 What Is Meditation?

 Meditation is a set of techniques that create a “heightened sense of awareness and focused attention” in the individual.
 Practiced for thousands of years all over the world, meditation is about looking introspectively and changing our mind and spirit, which is directly linked to our physical well-being.
-If we are able to focus our energy on self-awareness and the present moment, thereby reducing stress, depression, and anxiety, then we will be able to influence conditions that lead to preventable illnesses.
+If we learn to focus our energy on self-awareness and the present moment, we reduce stress, depression, anxiety, and other conditions that lead to preventable illnesses.